-Delta View Trail is a 2.3 mile lightly trafficked loop trail located near Star City, AR that features beautiful wild flowers.
+Delta View Trail is a 2.3 mile lightly trafficked loop trail located near Star City, Arkansas that features beautiful wild flowers.
 The trail is rated as moderate offers a number of activity options.

 We have hiked this trail twice this year.
 Both times we hiked in and camped then hiked out getting ready to hike the Buffalo River Trail.
 We enjoyed both trips and plan do to it many more times......maybe take the grandkids next time!

 This trail is enjoyable if you are hiking merely for hiking's sake.
 The wooded section isn't very scenic, especially given the lack of water during this time of year.
 Also, there is a 4 mile section on the lake levee that is very, very boring.
 It is just a relatively straight path of mowed grass.
 If you do this hike, do it backwards.
 Do the levee first and end in the woods.
 The park staff were helpful and suggested likewise.
 Last, make sure to have sunscreen as the levee section has no shade.
 I would be careful if you are biking, this trail was not well maintained in the woods.

 I saw a bunch of wild boar here, and there are also deer in the area.
 The state park land connects to some people's yards, so I also saw a pack of little dogs running around in the woods.